SystemsCyber/TruckCapeProjects/README.md

 ### Automatic RTC
 Add the ability to set the time using the an I2C based Real Time Clock chip.
 Normal operation relies on a network connection to get time.

-### Add LIN
-A LIN transceiver is on some versions of the Truck Cape.
-Enable this feature by using a built in serial port.

 ### Send and Receive CAN messages over UDP
 Build a network bridge for CAN and Ethernet.